Accelerate Your Career!

-The UMD Department of Chemical and Biomolecular Engineering and the Institute for Systems Research are pleased to offer a five-year B.S./Master of Science in Systems Engineering (MSSE) program.
+ChBE and the Institute for Systems Research (ISR) are pleased to offer a five-year bachelor of science/master of science in systems engineering (MSSE) program.
 The program offers interested ChBE undergraduate students a strong foundation in process systems engineering (PSE) concepts.
 It also will open new employment opportunities for ChBE students in the Washington, D.C. area.

 Application and Evaluation Process